Why the Tiger Project

 Too many students still have a very fuzzy mental picture of what a computer is, and how a program runs.
 Studying compilers helps understanding how it works, and therefore how to perform a good job.
 Although most students will never be asked to write a single line of assembly during their whole lives, knowing assembly is also of help.
 See Bjarne Stroustrup, for instance, says:

-- Q: What is your opinion, is knowing assembly language useful for
+Q: What is your opinion, is knowing assembly language useful for programmers nowadays?

 English is the language for this project, starting with this very document, written by a French person, for French students.
 You cannot be a good computer scientist with absolutely no fluency in English.
 The following quote is from Bjarne Stroustrup, who is danish (See The Design and Evolution of C++, 126.96.36.199 Extended Character Sets):